openanalytics/editbl/README.md

 * Full `dplyr` compatibility so support for different backends is easily facilitated.
 Now there are 3 methods (`rows_update` / `rows_delete` / `rows_insert`) that need to be implemented to support a new backend.
 * Full `DT` compatibility, including all extensions.
 * Better editing / display options for time values.
 E.g. control over timezone and format of display / storage + nicer input forms.
-* Any addition that supports the idea of allowing to edit data as flexible as possible while respecting backend schema's and constraints.
+* Any addition that supports the concept of editing data as flexible/easy as possible while respecting backend schema's and constraints.

 ## References